-The Sloughi is an elegant, graceful hound that's often called an Arabian Greyhound.
+The Sloughi is an elegant graceful hound that's often called an Arabian Greyhound.
 They are native to North Africa where they are as highly prized today as they were in ancient times.
 They are a rare breed with few puppies being registered with the Kennel Club every year which means that finding a well-bred puppy can prove challenging and they often command lots of money.

-They were originally bred as sight, scent and sound hunting dogs for which they were highly prized in their native North Africa.
-They are true hounds of the desert but with this said, they are just at home in a family environment and as such make wonderful pets, although they are not the best choice for first time owners.
+They were originally bred as sight scent and sound hunting dogs for which they were highly prized in their native North Africa.
+They are true hounds of the desert but with this said they are just at home in a family environment and as such make wonderful pets although they are not the best choice for first time owners.
 These elegant hounds do that much better with people who are familiar with the Sloughi breed or similar type of high energy hound and who have the time to dedicate to a highly intelligent hound.

 The Sloughi is one of the most ancient sight hounds on the planet with similar dogs having been found in the Sahara regions of North Africa during the Middle Ages.
-They are thought to have originated in Saudi Arabia, but there is much debate as to the true origins of the Sloughi.
-Throughout the ages, these elegant sight hounds have been highly prized not only for their good looks, but for their fast turn of speed and hunting skills.
-In their native lands, the Sloughi is as valuable as an Arabian Stallion and they are treated with the same respect as their masters.
+They are thought to have originated in Saudi Arabia but there is much debate as to the true origins of the Sloughi.
+Throughout the ages these elegant sight hounds have been highly prized not only for their good looks but for their fast turn of speed and hunting skills.
+In their native lands the Sloughi is as valuable as an Arabian Stallion and they are treated with the same respect as their masters.

-The actual origins of this ancient breed remain unknown, however, with modern technology and the sophisticated DNA tests now available, it has been established that Sloughis are more like the Afghan Hound than they are a Saluki and that their ancestors were around thousands of years ago.
+The actual origins of this ancient breed remain unknown however with modern technology and the sophisticated DNA tests now available it has been established that Sloughis are more like the Afghan Hound than they are a Saluki and that their ancestors were around thousands of years ago.
 Artefacts found on digs in Mesopotamia also revealed very similar looking hounds depicted on an ancient coin made around four to five thousand years ago.
 Similar looking dogs were also found on wall paintings in the ancient tombs of Egyptians pharaohs where they were depicted sitting under their master’s thrones.
-Even today, when a Sloughi dies they're passing is mourned by their Bedouin owners.
+Even today when a Sloughi dies they're passing is mourned by their Bedouin owners.

-There are many records of Sloughis made during the 1800s with descriptions made by Eugène Gayot in 1867 when he was in Algeria of “tall sighthounds” that were used to hunt jackal, wild boar, gazelle and hartebeest which were highly prized more especially when they were pure-bred.
+There are many records of Sloughis made during the 1800s with descriptions made by Eugène Gayot in 1867 when he was in Algeria of “tall sighthounds” that were used to hunt jackal wild boar gazelle and hartebeest which were highly prized more especially when they were pure-bred.
 There is a record showing that the King of Algiers sent fawn coloured sighthounds along with Barb horses and lions to the King of France much earlier during the 1500s.

-Later in 1852, General Daumas described Algerian Sloughis in a book his wrote called “The Horses of the Sahara”.
+Later in 1852 General Daumas described Algerian Sloughis in a book his wrote called “The Horses of the Sahara”.
 Many artists and sculptures during both the 18th Century and the 19th Century were inspired to depict Sloughis in their art.
-A Dutch artist called Auguste Le Gras imported Sloughis to the Netherlands in 1906 and he drew what he perceived to be the “perfect” Sloughi, a reference that is still used by breeders and judges today.
+A Dutch artist called Auguste Le Gras imported Sloughis to the Netherlands in 1906 and he drew what he perceived to be the “perfect” Sloughi a reference that is still used by breeders and judges today.
 It would be fair to say that the Sloughi was well-known and admired in many European countries well before their counterparts the Saluki.

 It was not until the beginning of the 20th Century that Sloughis first came to the attention of British dog fanciers and it is thought that this was through the efforts of the Hon.
 Florence Amherst.
 At the time the breed was referred to as the “Slughi” which means “sighthound” in Arabic.
 And it’s thought the first sighthounds to be imported to the UK was at the turn of the 20th Century by a man called H. C. Brooke which a Captain J. P. T. Allen had bred.

-At first, many people thought that the various types of sighthounds found throughout North Africa were one and the same breed.
-However, the Hon.
+At first many people thought that the various types of sighthounds found throughout North Africa were one and the same breed.
+However the Hon.
 Florence Amherst believed them to be distinctly separate breeds and advised enthusiasts and breeders to be careful when choosing stud dogs with an end goal being to keep “Slughis” as pure as possible and not to cross them with other sighthound breeds.
-Sadly, her advice was ignored and at the end of the Second World War, all North African sighthounds were thought to be the same breed which was the Saluki.
+Sadly her advice was ignored and at the end of the Second World War all North African sighthounds were thought to be the same breed which was the Saluki.

-By the early seventies, the breed once again became popular in Europe with an FCI standard being established in France.
-In 1972, the first Sloughis were imported to the UK from Sweden and it was these hounds that were to become the foundation stock of R Morland Austin’s Djaeser Kennel.
-The same year, Austin successfully had the breed recognised by the Kennel Club and the first breed classes took place in 1974 at an open show called the Hunting Dogs of Ancient Egypt.
-In 1999, the Sloughi Club was founded and had 25 members at the time.
+By the early seventies the breed once again became popular in Europe with an FCI standard being established in France.
+In 1972 the first Sloughis were imported to the UK from Sweden and it was these hounds that were to become the foundation stock of R Morland Austin’s Djaeser Kennel.
+The same year Austin successfully had the breed recognised by the Kennel Club and the first breed classes took place in 1974 at an open show called the Hunting Dogs of Ancient Egypt.
+In 1999 the Sloughi Club was founded and had 25 members at the time.

-Today, although the Sloughi is known to be an affectionate and extremely loyal family pet and companion dog, they have not enjoyed the same popularity as the Afghan.
+Today although the Sloughi is known to be an affectionate and extremely loyal family pet and companion dog they have not enjoyed the same popularity as the Afghan.
 As such anyone wanting to share a home with one of these elegant sight hounds would need to go on a waiting list because few pedigree puppies are bred and registered with The Kennel Club every year.

-Height at the withers: Males 66 - 72 cm, Females 61 - 68 cm
+Height at the withers: Males 66 - 72 cm Females 61 - 68 cm

-Average weight: Males 22 - 28 kg, Females 18 - 23 kg
+Average weight: Males 22 - 28 kg Females 18 - 23 kg

-The Sloughi is an elegant, graceful sight hound with males being slighter larger and taller than their female counterparts.
-They have extremely refined, long wedge-shaped heads the tops of which are quite broad and flat with the back of a dog’s head being nicely rounded.
+The Sloughi is an elegant graceful sight hound with males being slighter larger and taller than their female counterparts.
+They have extremely refined long wedge-shaped heads the tops of which are quite broad and flat with the back of a dog’s head being nicely rounded.
 They have a slightly pronounced occiput and slight stop with their noses and lips being black in colour although lighter coated dogs can have lighter noses and lips.

 Their eyes are large and a nice oval shape being a dark amber in colour and set a little obliquely on a dog's face.
 Sloughis always have a rather wistful yet gentle expression about their eyes.
-Their ears are triangular shaped and flat, being rounded at the tips.
+Their ears are triangular shaped and flat being rounded at the tips.
 Dogs carry their ears close to their heads and they typically fold downwards.
 The Sloughi has a strong jaw with a perfect scissor bite where their upper teeth neatly overlap their lower ones.

 Their necks are very elegant and nicely proportioned in relation to their body being moderately long and gracefully arched.
-Their shoulders are long, well-muscled and set obliquely on a dog's body.
+Their shoulders are long well-muscled and set obliquely on a dog's body.
 Chests are quite narrow without being excessively so and dogs have slightly sprung ribs which gives them quite a flat appearance.
 A Sloughi's belly in very tucked up which adds to their elegance and athletic appearance.
-Their loins are broad, muscular and short being gently arched and their toplines are virtually level.
+Their loins are broad muscular and short being gently arched and their toplines are virtually level.
 They have quite a short croup and their hip bones are very prominent.

-A Sloughi’s hindquarters are well-muscled with dogs having long, well developed second thighs.
+A Sloughi’s hindquarters are well-muscled with dogs having long well developed second thighs.
 Their feet are lean and long very reminiscent of a hare's foot with dog's having well arched toes.
 Their tails are thin being set well with dogs having a striking curve in their tails when they are excited or alert.

-When it comes to their coat, the Sloughi has a short, fine coat with no feathering anywhere on their bodies or limbs.
+When it comes to their coat the Sloughi has a short fine coat with no feathering anywhere on their bodies or limbs.
 They can grow an undercoat when the weather is colder.
 The accepted breed colours for Kennel Club registration are as follows:

-Sloughis can have a small white mark on their chests which is allowed under their breed standard, although it's not that desirable.
+Sloughis can have a small white mark on their chests which is allowed under their breed standard although it's not that desirable.

 It is worth noting that the accepted breed colours for Kennel Club registration can differ from those set out in the breed standard which are as follows:

-Sloughis can have a small white mark on their chests, but it is not very desirable under the breed standard.
+Sloughis can have a small white mark on their chests but it is not very desirable under the breed standard.

-When a Sloughi moves, they do so with a smooth, free and effortless action never carrying their heads too high and without showing any exaggerated extension.
+When a Sloughi moves they do so with a smooth free and effortless action never carrying their heads too high and without showing any exaggerated extension.